mvysny/karibu-dsl/README.md

 ./gradlew clean build example-v8:appRun
 ```

-You may need JDK 11 or JDK 8 to run the demo; JDK 17 support is not known.
+You may need JDK 11 or JDK 8 to run the demo: JDK 17+ may or may not work.

 # License